 A group chat allows you to see what motivates different teams faster and better.
 You can move in and out of rooms and quickly catch up.
 To inexperienced people, this may sound somewhat unsettling.
-But in our corporate reality, it is very helpful, because it means that coworkers with experience in certain areas in which the current team has none can also offer effective support and report back.
-And they do this in a way that keeps the barriers low.
+But in our corporate reality, it’s very helpful, because it means that coworkers with specialized experience can also offer effective support to those without that experience and report back.
+And they can do this in a way that keeps the barriers low.
 Without requiring any extra meetings.
 Without any formal barriers.
 Sometimes it may be just a brief request to get the team to rethink a specific aspect.
-And the other way around, experienced employees can be pinged both quickly and easily:
+And experienced employees can be pinged both quickly and easily:

 “@Martin Seibert: Do you think we should grant this customer this wish?
 The team wants to.
 We know you’ve had direct contact with them several times over the past few months, so we wanted to ask you again.”

 “Yes, I would do what you are suggesting.”